FAQs for deferred pensioners

 When you’re deciding whether to transfer, you may need to get professional financial advice.
 This is to protect you.
 A financial adviser can help you understand all the options available and make sure the pension scheme you choose is right for your circumstances.
 There will normally be a charge for the financial adviser’s service.

-The FCA website can help you find a professional financial adviser.
+The Money Helper website can help you find a professional financial adviser.

 To find out the transfer value of your pension, please contact us.
 To help us deal with your enquiry, please have your National Insurance number to hand when you call.